How To Add Currency Conversion In WordPress

 Learn how to easily add currency conversion to your WordPress website or blog using a free WordPress plugin called Currencyr …

-Currency conversion software lets your customers convert foreign currency amounts into their local currency when purchasing or checking out products on e-commerce sites.
-It also lets your visitors see the exact amount their credit card or PayPal account will be charged, expressed in their home currency.
+Currency conversion tools let your visitors have the cost of a foreign currency amount translated to their home currency at the point of sale.
+It also allows your visitors and customers to view the exact amount their card or PayPal account will be charged, expressed in their local currency.

-The obvious advantage of putting currency conversion is that it lets customers view and understand prices in foreign countries in their own local currency, making it it easier for purchasers to work out their costs and expenses.
+The obvious benefit of adding currency conversion to your website is that it allows customers to see and understand prices in foreign countries in their own home currency, making it it easier for purchasers to calculate their costs and expenses.

-If your site is powered by WordPress, you can add currency conversion via a plugin to currency conversion to your WP web site via a plugin, allowing your customers to quickly and easily perform currency conversions to determine the cost of your products.
+If your site is powered by WordPress, it’s really simple to add currency conversion via a plugin to your website or blog, allowing your site visitors to quickly perform currency conversions to determine the cost of your products.

-Currencyr is a simple yet advanced, intuitive, easy-to-use and complete currency converter plugin with a visually attractive converter tooltip.
-And, it’s also free!
+Currencyr is an intuitive, easy-to-use and complete currency converter WP plugin with a unique converter tooltip.
+And, it’s also free to install and use on your WP website or blog.

 • In-line converter